 5. Remember to be flexible

 Be prepared to be flexible as unexpected things are sure to pop up from time to time.
 What happens if your child is ill and needs to stay home from school, or if your circumstances change in the future?

-6. Be Respectful
+6. Be respectful

 Going forward in a constructive way means putting the past behind you and realizing that the co-parenting years ahead can be that much better if you both remain respectful and self-controlled in what you say and do.

 7. Learn to cope with your loneliness

 You may even begin to look forward to having time for yourself, time to visit friends, get some rest, and do the hobbies you always wanted to do.

 8. Communicate with the new mate

-If you can share your concerns and expectations for your children, in an open and vulnerable way, without being defensive, it can go a long way to helping your children form a secure attachment.
+If you can share your concerns and expectations for your children in an open and vulnerable way, without being defensive, it can go a long way to helping your children form a secure attachment.

-Don’t try to go it alone – as human beings we are made to live in community, so don’t be afraid to ask for help, and to offer help to others.
-Once you start reaching out you will be blessed to find how much help is available.
+Don’t try to go it alone – as human beings, and we are made to live in community, so don’t be afraid to ask for help and to offer support to others.
+Once you start reaching out, you will be blessed to find how much help is available.

 10. Remember the importance of self-care